Fateme-zangane/Using-Detectron/README.md

 # Detectron2 Image Object Detection

-This project demonstrates how to use the Detectron2 library(Facebook AI research ) for object detection on a single image using a pre-trained Faster R-CNN model.
+This project demonstrates how to use the [Detectron2](https://github.com/facebookresearch/detectron2) library for object detection on a single image using a pre-trained Faster R-CNN model.
 The image is processed to detect objects, and the result is visualized with bounding boxes.

 ## Requirements